-Students must demonstrate readiness to advance to doctoral candidacy in accordance with Departmental standards.
+Students must demonstrate readiness to advance to doctoral candidacy by successfully passing PSYC 9002: Doctoral Qualifying Seminar (2hours).
 Dissertation Committee:

-Before beginning the dissertation proposal, the student should choose a dissertation advisor and committee.
-The committee should be comprised of 1) a dissertation advisor, who is primarily responsible for the direction of the dissertation and who will be a full-time member of the Department and a member of the Graduate faculty and 2) two faculty members with full-time graduate faculty credentials, one of which may be from outside the Department.
+Before beginning the dissertation proposal, the student should choose a dissertation Chair and committee.
+The committee should be comprised of 1) a dissertation Chair, who is primarily responsible for the direction of the dissertation and who will be a full-time member of the Department and a member of the Graduate faculty and 2) two faculty members with full-time graduate faculty credentials, one of which may be from outside the Department.
 The student may also request a fourth member, or external reader, from an outside Department or University.
-Upon forming the dissertation committee, the student must arrange an initial meeting with the advisor to establish the timetable for the proposal and dissertation.
+Upon forming the dissertation committee, the student must arrange an initial meeting with the Chair to establish the timetable for the proposal and dissertation.
 The dissertation committee will work with the student while the dissertation proposal is started, and the names of committee members and proposal title will be given to the designated department administrator.
 All members of the committee should be kept informed as to the progress of the proposal and of the dissertation at regular intervals.
 Any changes in committee membership should be followed by notification of all members and the department administrator.
+Dissertation Proposal The nature of the dissertation proposal will reflect the type of dissertation undertaken by the student as approved by the dissertation Chair.
+Proposal Defense: